 Unsupervised Learning

-With this approach, a predictive model is trained on unlabeled data to discover hidden patterns, structures, or relationships within the data.
 Unsupervised learning models such as K-means clustering, Gaussian mixture models, and Autoencoders identify suspicious behavior, trends, or outliers in sensor data.
-This anomaly detection with Machine Learning may help to identify potential equipment failures or abnormal operating conditions that require further investigation.
+This anomaly detection with machine learning may help identify potential equipment failures or abnormal operating conditions that warrant further investigation.

 Semi-Supervised Learning